 Large marine protected areas were notable “coldspots” of overlap between fish and fishing.
 Two such areas in our study region – Papahānaumokuākea Marine National Monument and Johnston Atoll of the Pacific Remote Islands Marine National Monument – contain very little fishing, though we see very high rates of fishing in broad regions beyond their boundaries.

 We also measured which nations did the most fishing within important fish habitat.
-I was surprised to learn that boats from just five nations (China, Taiwan, Japan, the United States, and Mexico) accounted for over 90% of the high seas overlap that we predicted within our study region.
+I was surprised to learn that boats from just five nations (China, Chinese Taipei, Japan, the United States, and Mexico) accounted for over 90% of the high seas overlap that we predicted within our study region.
 The high seas are our planet’s global commons.
 I think this result suggests that in absence of new regulations, the benefits of fishing the high seas – and the impacts on threatened fish species – will continue to be driven by a handful of countries.
 It’s important to note that results may differ in other regions, but this is what we see across a vast section of our planet’s largest ocean.